papaemmelab/toil_container/README.md

 ## Usage

 `whalesay.py` is an example that runs a toil pipeline with the famous [whalesay] docker container.
-The pipeline can now be executed with either docker, singularity or simply subprocess if the `cowsay` executable is available.
+The pipeline can now be executed with either docker, singularity or subprocess if the `cowsay` executable is available.

 ```python
 # whalesay.py